tpmiller85/vinyl-me-please/README.md

 | Topic 1: Gifts | player, **record player**, record, got, **gift**, turntable, got record, **got record player**, **gifted**, received, **birthday**, way listen, **christmas**, gave, given |
 | Topic 2: Nostalgic Hipsters | 2017, wanted support, **wanted support artists**, support artists, downhill, display, christmas, huge, felt, **childhood**, **beautiful**, **form music**, turntable christmas, **memories**, **passionate** |

 Some clear topics emerged from the analysis.
 I've only listed the top two topics that resulted from running the model with a total of five topics.
-The biggest takeaway here might be that a gift set/promotion that includes a relatively inexpensive record player and a subscription might be an excellent way to get new people involved in vinyl.
+The biggest takeaway here might be that a gift pack or similar that includes a relatively inexpensive record player and a subscription might be an excellent way to get new people involved in vinyl.

 <a name="#retain"></a>

 ## How Does VMP Retain *Vinyl Noobs*?
-To answer this question, I numerically encoded 113 of the numerical and multiple-choice columns of survey responses in order to build a model.
+To answer this question, I **encoded 113 of the numerical and multiple-choice columns** of survey responses in order to build a model.
 I built 10 different methods in the [build_survey_features.py](src/features/build_survey_features.py) script, which were then run on different sets of columns.
-Once this was complete, the customer account status (active/canceled) was added in from the PostgreSQL database using the [survey_join_account_data.py](src/features/survey_join_account_data.py) script.
+Once this was complete, the **customer account status** (active/canceled) was added in from the PostgreSQL database using the [survey_join_account_data.py](src/features/survey_join_account_data.py) script.

 <a name="#model_selection"></a>

 ### Model Selection
-Since the goal was to predict the customer account status (Active/Canceled) using a large number of features (113 columns), I focused on decision tree classifier models.
+Since the goal was to predict the customer account status (Active/Canceled) using a large number of features (113 columns), I focused on **decision tree classifier models**.
 Specifically, I implemented GradientBoostingClassifier and AdaBoostClassifier models in the [create_models.py](src/models/create_models.py) class.
 This class takes the feature-engineered data, makes a train/test split, performs a grid search, pickles and then saves the chosen model.

-In the end, the AdaBoostClassifier model was slightly more accurate, and also significantly faster to train (in part due to the fact that there are fewer parameters to search).
+In the end, the **AdaBoostClassifier** model was slightly more accurate, and also significantly faster to train (in part due to the fact that there are fewer parameters to search).

 <a name="#adaboost"></a>